What are Bird Watchers called? [Complete Guide]

 National Audubon Society

 The National Audubon Society has a primary emphasis on bird conservation and the protection of their habitats.
-Through their numerous programs and initiatives, they strive to safeguard the well-being of birds and work towards preserving the environments they rely on.
-The National Audubon Society conducts research, advocates for policy changes, engages in habitat restoration projects and raises awareness about the importance of bird conservation.
+They protect birds and their habitats via their many programs.
+The National Audubon Society researches, pushes for legislative changes, restores habitats, and promotes bird conservation.

 Birdwatchers’ Society